Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

-Our method achieves impeccable performance on the Places OOD dataset, which implies a significant disparity in the gradient space between the ImageNet and Places datasets.
+There is an impeccable performance of our method on the Places OOD dataset with ResNet50 model, which implies a significant disparity in the gradient space between the ImageNet and Places datasets.
 To gain further insight into this disparity, we randomly choose an OOD sample in the Places dataset and an ID sample in the ImageNet dataset and analyze the density distribution of their forward features and reduced gradients.
-The result presented in Figure \ref{distribution_places} demonstrates that their distinctions are marginal in the feature space but pronounced in the gradient space, which aligns with the performance we achieve on the Places dataset.
+The result presented in Figure \ref{distribution_places} demonstrates that their distinctions are marginal in the feature space but pronounced in the gradient space, which aligns with the performance we achieved on the Places dataset.